Result<T> Monad

 Transforms the value if the result is successful:

-var doubled = result.Map(x => x * 2); // Result<int> with 84
+var result = Result.Success(42);var doubled = result.Map(x => x * 2); // Result<int> with 84var text = result.Map(x => $"Value: {x}"); // Result<string>Bind

 Chains operations that return Result<T>:

-public Result<int> ParseNumber(string text) =>
+public Result<int> ParseNumber(string text) => int.TryParse(text, out var num) ?
+Result.Success(num) : Result.Failure<int>("Invalid number");

-var result = ParseNumber("42")
+var result = ParseNumber("42") .Bind(n => ValidateRange(n)) .Map(n => n * 2);Match

 Handles both success and failure cases:

-// Extract value (throws if failure)
+// Extract value (throws if failure)var value = result.Value;var value2 = result.GetValueOrThrow();

-// Extract error (throws if success)
+// Extract error (throws if success)var error = failedResult.Error;

-// Throw if failure
+// Throw if failureresult.ThrowIfFailure();See Also